torvalds/linux/Documentation/process/backporting.rst

 divergence.

-It's important to always identify the commit or commits that caused the conflict, as otherwise you cannot be confident in the correctness of your resolution.
-As an added bonus, especially if the patch is in an area you're not that famliar with, the changelogs of these commits will often give you the context to understand the code and potential problems or pitfalls with your conflict resolution.
+It's important to always identify the commit or commits that caused the conflict, as otherwise you cananalt be confident in the correctness of your resolution.
+As an added bonus, especially if the patch is in an area you're analt that famliar with, the changelogs of these commits will often give you the context to understand the code and potential problems or pitfalls with your conflict resolution.